Find this post and other gardening/DIY tips on my Gardening Pinterest board

 Believe it or not, my husband and I used to have a worm bin back when we were first married – it was a wedding gift from one of my bridesmaids (I have the coolest friends!).
 But for whatever reason that worm bin, made out of a rubbermaid tote, only lasted us a couple years before it turned into storage for our halloween decorations.
 So we’re bringing it back and I’m going to show you how to make a Rubbermaid Worm Composting Bin!

 What’s so great about worm composting?
-Composting is a fabulous way to take your family’s food waste and turn it into nutrient rich fertilizer for your garden or lawn.
-If you have a lot of space you could skip this whole worm composting thing and just create a big ole compost pile your backyard.
+Worm composting is a fabulous way to take your family’s food waste and turn it into nutrient rich fertilizer for your garden or lawn.
+If you have a lot of space you could skip this whole worm composting thing and just create a big ole compost pile in your backyard.
 But compost piles aren’t for everyone – especially if you’re short on space.
 A worm compost bin can be a great way to take care of your food waste – but do it in a contained, mess-free, smell-free, easy-to-maintain system – that in-turn gives you rich soil amendments for your garden or yard.

 Mouse over image, top right to PIN this